haiwen/seafile-admin-docs/manual/deploy_pro/roles_permissions.md

 You can add/edit roles and permission for users.
 A role is just a group of users with some pre-defined permissions, you can toggle user roles in user list page at admin panel.

-`role_quota` is used to set quota for a certain role of users.
+`role_quota` is used to set quota for a certain role of users, the smallest unit supported by `role_quota` is `mb`.
 For example, we can set the quota of employee to 100G by adding `'role_quota': '100g'`, and leave other role of users to the default quota.

 `can_add_public_repo` is to set whether a role can create a public library, default is "False". **Note:**The `can_add_public_repo` option will not take effect if you configure global `CLOUD_MODE = True`.